aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 common-provider-config-aws   23h
 ```

-Run the below command to get the list of EKS add-on Objects deployed in the Management Cluster.
+2. Run the below command to get the list of `Addon` Objects deployed in the Management cluster.

 ```shell
 kubectl  --context $MANAGEMENT_CLUSTER_CONTEXT get add-ons.eks.aws.upbound.io